stephenmjerge/article-digital-object-identifier-fetcher/README.md

 Because `adoif add` now accepts `--pdf /path/to/local.pdf`, you can attach syllabi or lecture PDFs even when Unpaywall access is unavailable—perfect for offline demos.

 ## Roadmap
-1. **MVP ingest loop**: DOI resolver → metadata schema → storage API → CLI.
+1. **Evidence notebooks & highlights**: capture reflections/notes per DOI from the CLI/dashboard.
-2. **PDF pipeline**: OA fetch, hashing, text extraction, duplicate detection.
+2. **Admissions-ready report**: generate a Markdown/HTML portfolio summarizing ingest history, screening stats, and extraction progress.
-3. **Search & tagging**: FTS indices, auto-tagging via scispaCy/MeSH, filters.
+3. **Syllabus scheduler**: import due dates from course materials and surface “read today” queues.
-4. **Insights & study aids**: summary cards, spaced repetition exporter.
+4. **Insights & study aids**: summary cards, spaced-repetition or flashcard exports.
-5. **Integrations**: Notion export, Zotero sync, optional cloud backup template.
+5. **Integrations**: Notion/Zotero export plus optional cloud backup template.

 ## Next
-1. Initialize repo tooling (`uv init`, CI, pre-commit).
+1. Implement the note/highlight workflow and expose it in the dashboard.
-2. Flesh out metadata models + storage interfaces.
+2. Add a `adoif schedule` helper that ingests syllabus CSV/ICS files into reminders.
-3. Build CLI skeleton with dependency injection for resolvers and storage.
+3. Expand automated tests to cover the new batch ingest command end-to-end.
-4. Stub FastAPI service for future dashboard.
+4. Capture screenshots + demo data for the admissions portfolio bundle.

 ## Dashboard preview
 Run `adoif serve` and visit `http://127.0.0.1:8000` for: